-SPDEs on $\mathbb{R}^3$ have been extensively studied.
-However, SPDEs on manifolds have only recently attracted a great deal of attention [7,8,22,23].
-The results in these papers demonstrate that the continuity properties of solutions and the convergence rates of approximations to solutions are determined by decay rates of the angular power spectrum of initial random conditions.
-This article continues studies of solutions of SPDEs on the sphere.
-However, in contrast to the above publications that directly model spherical random fields using Laplace or Laplace-Beltrami operators on the sphere, we employ another approach.
-Namely, we consider the restriction of the stochastic hyperbolic diffusion in $\mathbb{R}^3$ to the unit sphere.
-Compared to the available literature this approach is more consistent with real CMB observations that exist in 3D space but are measured only on $S^2$ .
-From a mathematical point of view, additional investigations are required to show that solutions of known models on the sphere admit physically meaningful extensions to $\mathbb{R}^3$ that are consistent with 3D observations.
-By its construction, our model directly provides this consistency.
-The proposed model may find new applications for the next generation of CMB experiments, CMB- $S^4$ , which will be collecting 3D observations.
-A very detailed discussion of SPDEs on manifolds and their physical and mathematical justification for CMB problems can be found in [8].
-The hyperbolic diffusion equation prohibits the superluminal propagation of density disturbances, which is an unwanted feature of pure diffusion models over super-galactic distances.
-In addition, the linear hyperbolic diffusion equation, expressed in terms of co-moving material space coordinates and conformal time coordinate, is a good approximation to the field equation of a scalar field minimally coupled to an expanding Robertson-Walker space-time.
-However, speed-limited diffusion raises some interesting questions about the dynamics of Shannon entropy.
-For physical concentrations governed by linear or nonlinear heat diffusion equations of parabolic type, Shannon entropy is fully analogous to thermodynamic entropy and it increases monotonically [24].
-It will be explained that at low wave numbers, the hyperbolic diffusion equation behaves as a dissipative diffusion equation.
-However, above some cut-off wave number it behaves as a bi-directional wave equation which has increasing entropy when twin pulses separate but has decreasing entropy when pulses approach each other constructively.
+SPDEs on \mathbb{R}^3 have been extensively studied.
+However, SPDEs on manifolds attracted a lot of 67 attention only recently, see [4,8,24,26].
+The results in these papers demonstrate that the continuity 68 properties of solutions and convergence rates of approximations to solutions are determined by decay 69 rates of the angular power spectrum of initial random conditions.
+This article continues studies of 70 solutions of SPDEs on the sphere.
+However, in contrast to the above publications that directly model 71 spherical random fields using Laplace or Laplace-Beltrami operators on the sphere, we employ another 72 approach.
+Namely, we consider the restriction of the stochastic hyperbolic diffusion in \mathbb{R}^3 to the 73 unit sphere.
+Compared to the available literature this approach is more consistent with real CMB 74 observations that exist in 3D space but are measured only on S^2 .
+From a mathematical point of view, 75 additional investigations are required to show that solutions of known models on the sphere admit 76 physically meaningful extensions to \mathbb{R}^3 that are consistent with 3D observations.
+By its construction, 77 our model directly provides this consistency.
+The proposed model may find new applications for 78 the next generation of CMB experiments, CMB-S4, which will be collecting 3D observations.
+A very 79 detailed discussion of SPDEs on manifolds and their physical and mathematical justification for CMB 80 problems can be found in [8].
+The hyperbolic diffusion equation prohibits superluminal propagation of 81 density disturbances that is an unwanted feature of pure diffusion models over super-galactic distances.
+82

+In addition, the linear hyperbolic diffusion equation, expressed in terms of co-moving material space 83 coordinates and conformal time coordinate, is a good approximation to the field equation of a scalar 84 field minimally coupled to an expanding Robertson-Walker space-time.
+However, speed-limited 85 diffusion raises some interesting questions about the dynamics of Shannon entropy.
+For physical 86 concentrations governed by linear or nonlinear heat diffusion equations of parabolic type, Shannon 87 entropy is fully analogous to thermodynamic entropy and it increases monotonically [6].
+It will 88 be explained that at low wave numbers, the hyperbolic diffusion equation behaves as a dissipative 89 diffusion equation but above some cut-off wave number it behaves as a bi-directional wave equation 90 which has increasing entropy when twin pulses separate but has decreasing entropy when pulses 91 approach each other constructively.
+92

-This paper is organised as follows.
-Section 2 presents definitions and results about spatial-temporal random fields in $\mathbb{R}^3$ .
+The paper is organized as follows.
+Section 2 presents definitions and results about spatial-temporal 93 random fields in \mathbb{R}^3 .
 It also introduces hyperbolic diffusion equations with random initial conditions and their solutions.
-Section 3 investigates the spatial-temporal hyperbolic diffusion field on the unit sphere.
-The Hölder-type continuity of the exact solution of the spatial-temporal hyperbolic diffusion field on the sphere is investigated in Section 4.
-In Section 5 we study the dependence structures of the spherical hyperbolic diffusion random fields.
-Section 6 obtains the mean-square convergence rate to the diffusion field in terms of the angular power spectrum.
+Section 3 investigates the spatial-temporal hyperbolic diffusion field on the unit 95 sphere.
+The Hölder-type continuity of the exact solution of the spatial-temporal hyperbolic diffusion 96 field on the sphere is investigated in Section 4.
+In Section 5 we study the dependence structures of the 97 spherical hyperbolic diffusion random fields.
+Section 6 obtains the mean-square convergence rate to 98 the diffusion field in terms of the angular power spectrum.
 Section 7 provides some numerical results.
-Finally, Shannon entropy behaviour is discussed in Section 8, followed by some conclusions.

-In the following sections we will use the symbol C to denote constants that are not important for our exposition.
+99 Finally, Shannon entropy behaviour is discussed in Section 8, followed by some conclusions.
+100 In the following sections we will use the symbol C to denote constants that are not important for 1 01

+102 our exposition.
 The same symbol may be used for different constants appearing in the same proof.

-2. Spatial Random Hyperbolic Diffusion
+2. Spatial random hyperbolic diffusion